 Ques.
 How much tax deduction one can claim with tax-saving FDs?

 Ans.
-Salaried employees may claim a deduction of up to Rs 1.5 lakh under Section 80CCD(1) for their own contributions towards NPS account
+Salaried employees may claim a deduction of up to Rs 1.5 lakh under Section 80CCD(1) for their own contributions towards the NPS account

 Ques.
 Who should invest in Tax saving FD?